 Finally, remember that good sleep is about more than what you're resting upon.
 If you’re feeling anxious or stressed going to bed, even the world’s best pillows won’t save you from a restless night.
 Instead, try to create a wind-down routine to help you chill out before sleep.
 Using one of the best handheld massagers can help your body to relax, while one of the best meditation apps will calm your mind.

-1. The Purple Harmony Pillow: Best pillow overall
+1. The Purple Harmony Pillow: Best pillow for sleeping overall

 When Purple released its first mattress, which often features in the best Purple mattress deals, it became known as ‘the bed that broke the internet’.
-Well, Purple also makes pillows, and the Purple Harmony Pillow is their best yet.
+Well, Purple also makes pillows, and the Purple Harmony Pillow (RRP $159) is their best yet.
 It shares similar 360-degree Purple Grid technology as the mattresses but here it’s called Purple Grid Hex.
 This involved testing over 50 prototype material combinations to create a pillows that offers a magic balance of softness, coolness and responsiveness.